 The challenge in making them was adding as much lemon flavor as possible to each bite.
 Otherwise, they're just another muffin with seeds.

-- Freshness: homemade muffins mean you can enjoy them fresh from the oven.
-They will be warm, fragrant, and have a tender texture that can be hard to replicate in store-bought muffins that may sit for hours before you buy them.
+- Freshness: they will be warm, fragrant, and have a tender texture that can be hard to replicate in store-bought muffins that may sit for hours before you buy them.

 - Control over ingredients: you can use high-quality ingredients, adjust the sweetness or tartness to your liking, and customize the recipe to suit your dietary needs.